 Design Critique: DICE (iOS App)

-DICE is a ticketing app focused on live music and events.
-The app’s goal is to make going out and creating plans feel effortless.
-DICE offers fast mobile ticket purchasing and personalized event recommendations.
-Users can buy tickets in seconds and send them to friends in-app.
-DICE’s curated homepage helps users discover relevant shows, which can be filtered by date, city, and interests.
-This critique reviews DICE’s mobile iOS application using principles outlined in Don Norman’s The Design of Everyday Things.
+DICE is a ticketing app with the goal of making going out and creating plans feel effortless.
+Users can buy tickets in seconds and share them with friends in-app.
+DICE’s search features also help users discover shows relevant to their location and interests.
+My critique reviews DICE’s mobile iOS application using principles outlined in Don Norman’s The Design of Everyday Things.

 Finding upcoming events

-Finding an event on Dice is easy and intuitive.
-From the moment a user lands on the Home screen, DICE clearly communicates its available actions, minimizing the user’s cognitive load.
+Finding an event on Dice feels easy and intuitive.
+From the moment I land on the Home screen, the app clearly communicates its available actions, minimizing cognitive load.

 On the bottom navigation bar, the search icon on the right serves as a universally recognized signifier.
-Even without a text label, the icon leverages knowledge in the head, allowing users to predict its function.
+Even without a text label, the icon leverages knowledge in the head, allowing me to predict its function.
 Tapping the icon leads to a dedicated search page with a search bar at the top.
-Right below the search bar, filter options for date, price, and city further support effective mapping.
-These filters mirror how users naturally think about planning events (and their mental models), showcasing the app’s strong conceptual model
+Right below the search bar, pill-shaped filter buttons are placed to filter by date, price, and city.
+These filters mirror how people naturally think about planning events, showcasing the app’s strong conceptual model

 Further down the screen, event categories such as “Party,” “Sport,” and “Comedy” act as secondary navigation aids.
-These categories function as signifiers that help users find events that match their interests.
-By grouping content this way, DICE reduces cognitive effort.
+These categories function as signifiers that help users filter and find events that match their interests.

-One area DICE could improve is how the map is integrated into the search experience.
-Currently, the map is accessed through a small “View map” button in the corner of the screen.
-The button blends into the bottom navigation and makes the map feature feel secondary.
+One area of improvement I found is how the map is integrated into the search experience.
+Currently, the map is accessed through a small “View map” button in the bottom-right corner of the screen.
+The button blends into the bottom navigation bar and makes the map search tool feel secondary to other filtering options.

-Additionally, the “Recently Viewed” section takes up most of the screen.
-This creates an unbalanced hierarchy that pulls attention away from the search bar and filtering tools, even though those are the user’s primary controls for finding upcoming events.
-This disrupts discoverability as the interface suggests that revisiting past events is more important than actively searching.
+Something else I noticed was how the “Recently Viewed” section takes up most of the screen.
+This creates an unbalanced visual hierarchy that pulls attention away from other important filtering tools, such as the search bar.
+This disrupts discoverability as the interface suggests that revisiting past events is more important than actively searching for new ones.

 This could be improved by embedding a condensed map view directly into the search page, placed underneath a shortened “Recently Viewed” section.
 This way, each section on the page would have a more balanced visual weight.
 To maintain full usability of each feature, the “Map” and “Recently Viewed” sections could include a small arrow button next to its headline.
 Tapping this would open the section into a full-screen view.